Wide Reads

 Context: The Bishop speaking to Valjean after saving him from arrest

-The Bishop doesn't just save Valjean from prison—he gives him a new purpose.
+The Bishop doesn't just save Valjean from prison, he gives him a new purpose.
 By claiming he gave the silver, the Bishop transforms Valjean's theft into a gift, breaking the cycle of crime and punishment.
 His words give Valjean a new identity: not a criminal, but someone capable of good.

 In Today's Words:

 You're not a bad person anymore.
 I'm giving you a chance to be good.
 I'm taking you away from darkness and giving you to God.
+Hugo maps how law, poverty, and reputation trap people long after punishment ends.
+The line still names a pattern you can spot in hiring, housing, policing, and family life whenever dignity is withheld from someone society has already condemned.

 "Jean Valjean was weeping.
 He had never wept for nineteen years."